Kunj121/kunj121/README.md

 🧑‍🎓 About Me

 Hello!
 I'm Kunj, a Master's student in Financial Mathematics at the University of Chicago 🎓.
 My passion lies in the intersection of quantitative finance, data analytics, and algorithmic trading.
 With a background in finance, mathematics, and programming, I'm constantly exploring new ways to extract insights from financial markets and build systematic trading strategies.
+The project below are a few assignments and work I have done throughout the past year!

 🚀 Projects I'm Working On